 Open plan living space: With tiled floor.

-Kitchen area: With induction hob, fridge/freezer, dishwasher and coffee machine.
+Kitchen area: With induction hob, fridge/freezer and dishwasher.

 Bedroom: With kingsize bed, 39" Smart TV and beams.

 Bathroom: With shower over roll top bath, toilet, heated towel rail and tiled floor.

 Electric central heating (underfloor in open plan living space and bathroom), electricity, bed linen, towels and Wi-Fi included.

 Bike store.
 No smoking.
 Please note: No children.
 This property has a security deposit of £100.

 The Cow House is a delightful property, perfect for a romantic getaway.
 Situated off the main cobbled street which leads to the 199 steps to the Abbey, in the traditional old town of Whitby, and a stone’s throw from the seafront and harbour.
 The owners have paid great attention to detail in renovating this property to a very high standard, including cosy underfloor heating, great for those winter breaks creating a perfect holiday home for a couple all year round.
 Retaining many original features, such as beamed ceilings and a traditional Aga stove, this detached cottage was originally the cow shed where livestock was brought into the centre of the town ready for the market.
 The vintage style bathroom features a Burlington high cistern toilet, whilst the bedroom has a dressing table, vintage wooden window shutters and cast iron radiators.
 It lies in a quiet courtyard, set back from the main street and central to all local amenities.